mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2019-10-07-lorawan-gateway-shootout-laird-rg186/index.md

 The lack of an IP-rated case for our model means that it's not suitable for outdoor use, however we've had successful data transmissions of over 5 miles across a mixed urban/rural environment to the Laird RG186 in the roof-space of a building so we're confident that if you're equipping an office building or buildings on a country estate to monitor the interior and close surrounding areas, this is a good option.

+You *could* add an external antenna of some kind for the LoRaWAN connection and run a cable through a wall/roof to provide a better signal, but this is untested by us and we therefore can't recommend it.

 ### The different types of connectivity available

 The RG1xx series has three methods to connect to it - ethernet, WiFi, or Bluetooth.
 Bluetooth is only really suitable for connecting to configure the device, so we'll focus on the other two options.